PhilRW/dude-wheres-my-vin/README.md

 `0	*	*	*	*	cd ~/dude-wheres-my-vin && ./cron.sh`

 You may have to modify the `cron.sh` file to contain the correct path to your `robot` and `chromedriver` executables.

+### Also...

+If you have more than one reservation, you can modify `tesla.robot` file to duplicate the `VIN check` test with different reservation numbers.